You need to eliminate unfair discrimination in your workplace.

-The Practical Guide to Human Resources Management explains that the Code reminds you that probation is meant to provide a trial period for a new employee.
+The Labour law for Managers explains that the Code reminds you that probation is meant to provide a trial period for a new employee.
 You're given a chance to assess an employee's ability and skills to function in the position to which you have appointed him.

 You'll use the probation period to decide whether or not to offer an employee a permanent position.

 However, 'a probation period can either undermine or support an employee and it should be doing the latter,' says the Guide.

 Your policies and procedures on handling probationers must ensure that all probationers are given a fair chance to prove themselves and to succeed.

 Here are eight things you can do to ensure employees on probation have a fair chance to prove themselves

 #1: Clearly set out the performance standards expected of the probationary employee.

 #2: Make sure your managers understand they must treat everyone consistently and fairly.

 #3: The probationer must be given regular performance reviews.
 Make sure both the employee and the manager know how often these reviews will take place and what form they'll take.

 #4: Information used to make decisions on employees must be reviewed by an employee on probation.
 You might be making decisions based on wrong information – at least hear your employee out on the issue.